LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 This is a little (only 4096 bytes) intro I wrote back in 2004.
 It was an attempt to showcase that it is quite possible to generate a tiny executable that actually does something (3d graphics and audio) using a high level language such as C/CPP.

 Here is a link to a YouTube video of the intro.
-The video shows heavy compression artifacts and only runs at 30 FPS, the intro itself easily hits 60 FPS on decent 2004 hardware.
+The video capture shows heavy compression artifacts and only runs at 30 FPS, the intro itself easily hits 60 FPS on decent 2004 hardware.

 [![](http://img.youtube.com/vi/bIwQHldMUBk/0.jpg)](http://www.youtube.com/watch?v=bIwQHldMUBk "")

 "Sprites Are Us" features 100.000 3D sprites each colored using a pseudo random number drawn using DirectX 9 and includes a public domain MIDI soundtrack (details in the file mucke.h).
 The sprites are animated in differend animation patterns and morph into an starfield at the end.

 The original intro contained a different MIDI track but due to copyright restrictions I had to replace it with this public domain track.
-Unfortunatly its harder than you think  to find rolalty free midi music...
-(Yes there are lots of sites that offer free midi files but there are still subject to copyright.
+Unfortunatly it is hard to find an royalty free midi track...
+(Yes there are lots of sites that offer 'free' midi files but there are still subject to copyright and therefore only free to use for personal usage).
+In order to get an royalty free midi track to need to fall back to public domain tracks and these are composed prior to the 20th century.

 # Trivia
 To reach the goal of 4096 bytes the PE executable is packed into an old faschioned **.com** executable because the header is much smaller (the smallest PE header has 512 bytes w/o payload).